gititsharada/gititsharada/README.md

 - You can find my notes in repositories.
 Each subject has its own repository.
 It is a work in progress.

 ## ✨ Personal Side & Personality
 - I love visiting places from books and movies.
-I also do destiny weekends where I randomly go to Bahnhof and take the random train and visit random villages and cities nearby.
+I also do _Destiny Weekends_ where I randomly go to Bahnhof and take the random train and visit random villages and cities nearby.
 Sometimes the journey lasts hours.
 - The milestone day of my career would be to witness achievement of a net-zero planet earth.
 The cherry on the top would be my direct contribution into the achievement

 ## 🛠️ **Community, Collaboration & Goals**